Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 ## Performance

+_This data was gathered prior to collecting process-level data and it out of date.
+It will be updated to reflect new behavior shortly._

-Performance for a trial against an environment seeded with 10,000 apps (NOT app instances), when run on a bosh instance (jammy stemcell), using the procedure described above:
+Performance for a trial against a deployment seeded with 10,000 apps (NOT app instances), when run on a bosh instance (jammy stemcell), using the procedure described above:
 - Execution time: ~30 minutes